NCAS-CMS/cf-python/docs/source/recipes.rst

           Auxiliary Coordinate: latitude

-4. Access the time coordinate of the gust field using `~cf.Field.coordinate` method, retrieve the datetime values of the time coordinate using `~cf.DimensionCoordinate.datetime_array` and print the resulting datetime array:
+4. Access the time coordinate of the gust field using `~cf.Field.coordinate` method and retrieve the datetime values of the time coordinate using `~cf.DimensionCoordinate.datetime_array`:

    .. code-block:: python